-The calculated social values are DKK 3.4m.
-This is mainly driven by the children moving off the streets and experiencing an increase in their overall health.
+The calculated social outcome are DKK 4.1 m.
+This is mainly driven by increase in life satisfaction among the children and the children moving off the streets and experiencing an increase in their overall health.

-Outcome social values
+HACT social values

-Social values are estimates of the positive well-being outcomes the children experience.
-These are given a monetary value through HACT which evaluates the social effects of e.g., having better health and improved financial conditions.
-Thus, it is an estimate of an improvement in wellbeing that gives the same value as an increase in income.
+Social changes can be estimated as monetary value through UK Social Value Bank (HACT) which evaluates the social effects of e.g., having better health and improved financial conditions.
+14 Thus, it is an estimate of an improvement in wellbeing that gives the same value as an increase in income.
 As there are several of these values that have not been specifically evaluated for youth wellbeing, adult values are instead used as substitutes to capture the effect of youth wellbeing.
+In addition, the UK values are, like the WELLBY, adjusted by the difference between the UK and Indian GDP per capita PPP to adjust for the difference in livings standards.
+The HACT social values have been updated since last year's SROI report, primarily adjusted downwards.

-Social values Description Number Value DKK Good overall health.
-The number of children who are significantly less sick and tired after moving in at the Boys' or the Girls' Hostel.
-44 1,757,000 Rough sleeping to secure housing.
+HACT social values Description Number Value DKK Good overall health.
+39 981,876 Rough sleeping to secure housing.
 The number of children who went from sleeping outside at various places to living at the Boys' or the Girls' Hostel.
-32 893,000 Temporary housing to secure housing.
+23 427,169 Temporary housing to secure housing.
 The number of children who went from living in an unsafe temporary house to living at the Boys' or the Girls' Hostel.
-16 47,000 Does not feel useless.
+22 38,880 Does not feel useless.
 The number of children who experience less nervousness or an increase in overall confidence after moving in at the Boys' or the Girls' Hostel.
-48 252,000 Able to obtain advice locally.
+10 33,778 Able to obtain advice locally.
 The number of children who feel that they can get help from the Boys' or the Girls' Hostel.
-48 279,000 Vocational training.
-The number of children who had vocational training throughout 2022/2023.
-10 129,000 Go to youth clubs.
+44 164,648 Vocational training.
+The number of children who had vocational training throughout 2023/2024.
+2 16,580 Go to youth clubs.
 All the children who live at the Boys' or the Girls' Hostel.
-48 45,000 Regular volunteering.
+45 27,335 Regular volunteering.
 The number of volunteers in LittleBigHelp the recent year.
-5 23,000
+3 9,082 1,699,347